Find singing lessons near you in Fremont, CA

 Show more

-Tshilidzi taught 21 days ago
+Tshilidzi taught about 2 months ago

 The Tutor introduced the Student to fundamental vocal warm-up exercises, including humming, scales, and breathing techniques.
 They also began exploring vocal repertoire with songs like "Let It Go" and "Amazing Grace," with plans to focus on these pieces and develop further vocal techniques in upcoming sessions.